raboczi/harn-atlas-tools/README.md

 You can also use ogr2ogr to convert db data into Shapefiles and GeoJson or a lot of other things.
 A great tool from a great toolset.

+> Runtime: 1 minute total

 ## Elevation

     python geo_elevation.py -t xyz -d user:password@dbname:host

-The next step extracts the elevation lines and assigns height labels to the based on the following heuristics:
+This step extracts the elevation lines and assigns height labels to the based on the following heuristics:

 * Any label satisfying the regex \[\^1-9\]\(\[1-9\]\[05\]\|5\)00 is a height label.
   If you are into this, don't copy this from markdown.

+* Remove one erroneous line

 * the largest number of close (EPSP) labels wins